swiftlang/swift-docc/Sources/DocCDocumentation/DocCDocumentation.docc/distributing-documentation-to-other-developers.md

 ### Send a Documentation Archive Directly to Developers

-Because a documentation archive is a self-contained catalog, you can easily share it with other developers.
+Because a documentation archive is a self-contained bundle, you can easily share it with other developers.
 For example, you can send it by email just like a regular document, include it with a binary distribution of your framework or package, or make it downloadable from a website.